lambdastack/lambdastack/docs/home/DEVELOPMENT.md

 Where the ```-b``` argument points to the build folder of a cluster.
 The ```-g``` argument can be used to execute a subset of tests and is optional.
 Omitting ```-g``` will execute all tests.

-## LScli Python dependencies
+## LambdaStack Python dependencies

-Information about how to manage the LScli Python dependencies can be found [here.](../../.devcontainer/requirements.md#python-requirement-management)
+Information about how to manage the LambdaStack Python dependencies can be found [here.](../../.devcontainer/requirements.md#python-requirement-management)